This post may contain affiliate links. See my disclosure statement for details.

 Make a watering plan for your garden.

 Figuring out your watering plan before you start your first garden can save a lot of frustration later.
-I suggest avoiding the old-fashioned watering can and go straight for the garden hose.
-It’s much more efficient to use a hose with a spray nozzle, or a soaker hose that is placed on your garden soil.
+It’s advisable to avoid the old-fashioned watering can and go straight for the garden hose.
+It’s much more efficient to use a hose with a spray nozzle or a soaker hose placed on your garden soil.
 Another tip for beginners is to place your garden hoses in convenient places.
 Invest in a long hose for every outdoor water spigot on your property.

 Find a gardening community.

 Gardening communities are everywhere.
-They can be found in your neighborhood, or online.
-Having real people to talk to, and ask questions can help make learning to garden easier, and a lot more fun.
+They can be found in your neighborhood or online.
+Having real people to talk to and ask questions can make learning to garden easier and a lot more fun.
 You can learn so much about gardening by scrolling through discussions in these groups, allowing you to become a better gardener.
-If you are on Facebook, here are two gardening groups that are open to anyone:
+If you’re on Facebook, here are two gardening groups that are open to anyone:

 Grow what you love.

-One of the secrets to successful gardening is choosing plants you love, and ones that will make your life better.
-Whether it’s planting flowers that enrich your life with their beauty, or growing edible plants that feed your body and soul, make sure to carefully select plants that will be useful and productive.
+One of the secrets to successful and simple gardening is choosing plants you love and ones that will make your life better.
+Whether it’s planting flowers that bring beauty to your life or growing edible plants that feed your body and soul, make sure to carefully select plants that will be useful and productive.
 My favorite things to grow are perennials and herbs.
 I don’t plant many annuals or bulbs.
-It took me just a few years to come to the conclusion that vegetable gardening was not for me!
-Once you begin your garden, and teach yourself the basics, you will quickly find out what you like and don’t like.
+It took me just a few years to realize that vegetable gardening was not for me!
+Once you begin your garden and teach yourself the basics, you’ll quickly find out what you like and don’t like.

-This is the best way to record what is working and what is not working in your garden.
-A garden journal allows you to record all your plants, and then track their progress.
-It also gives you a place to document the lessons you learn, and look back on them to help plan your garden for the next season.
-Click the button below to receive a free, printable 5-year garden journal that can be customized to your needs.
+This is the best way to record what’s working and what’s not in your garden.
+A garden journal allows you to document all your plants and track their progress.
+It also provides a place to note the lessons you learn and look back on them to help plan your garden for the next season.
+Fill out the form below to get the free printable OSP Garden Journal.

 I know it’s a lot to think about and plan!
-My bonus tip is to simply take it one step at a time.
-Begin the process, take your time, and most important of all, don’t let yourself get discouraged.
+Simply take it one step at a time.
+Begin the process, take your time, and most importantly, don’t let yourself get discouraged.
 It’s a learning experience, and I promise it’s worth your time and effort!